Do I Need a Box Spring for My Mattress?

 Here’s a comprehensive look at the factors you must always consider before investing in a foundation –

-- Size of mattress and foundation: We have already covered the variations of box springs in size depending on the size of the bed and the mattress.
+- Size of mattress and foundation: We have already covered the variations of box springs in size depending on the size of the mattress.
 To ensure that their sizes match flawlessly you can buy the mattress and the bed base from the same brand.
 Alternatively, you can take accurate measurements of the same to ensure a perfect match.

 - Warranty terms and conditions: Depending on the manufacturer, the terms and conditions of your warranty will vary greatly.
 While some require you to steer clear of all stains on the mattress, others will need the compulsory use of box springs.
 Always make sure you do not remove the law tag on your mattress to enjoy the warranty services.
 Removing the label instantly voids all warranties irrespective of other terms.